5 Reasons Researching an Employer Before an Interview is a Good Idea

 How TERRA Can Help

-And if you are interested in help with your job search, don’t forget that a staffing agency is a great resource.
+And if you are interested in getting help with your job search, don’t forget that a staffing agency is a great resource.
 Recruiters want you to be successful and often provide additional support, including interview prep.